Lupusa87/BlazorSourceMangler/README.md

 Check this [youtube video](https://www.youtube.com/watch?v=nlXax81b1UE) for more details.

 Check this [blazor todos app](https://lupblazortodo.z20.web.core.windows.net) to see result of this app (downloaded blazortodos.dll is mangled and decompilation shows uglyfied code).

+Final goal is to use this tool for blazor common dlls too, to get more significant size reduction.

 Any PRs are welcome.